rmngp/apidocs/source/index.md

 ## Images

-Some endpoints return images, here the stucture:
+Some endpoints return images, here the structure:

 * `id`: API ID of the image.
 * `identifier`: RMN identifier
 * `urls`: Hash of available image versions.
   * `type`: Manipulation done on the image, resize or crop for now.
   * `width`: Width of the image.
-  * `height`: height of the image.
+  * `height`: Height of the image.
   * `url`: The url.
 * `photographer`: Photographer who has taken this picture
 * `source`: Source of this image, can be museum, institution, etc…